 Daryl is a level 400 BBS Marketing student at WIUC-Ghana from the Democratic Republic of Congo.

-Growing up, Daryl had experienced firsthand the trials of war when M23 rebels took over Goma, a small town in North Kivu province, DR Congo where had lived with his family before they fled to Lubumbashi.
+Growing up, Daryl had experienced first-hand the trials of war when ADF rebels took over Beni, a city in north eastern Democratic Republic of Congo, DR Congo where had lived with his family before they fled to Lubumbashi.

 With a weaker English language compared to French, a reserved Daryl will take his time, when he is stuck between finding the right English expression to explain what he had to say.
 “I am a shy type and at first, it was challenging due to the language barrier but I am glad that I can now speak two official languages, freely,” he says.